 I spend a lot of time commenting on politics these days, particularly on Facebook, where I've accumulated almost 5,000 like-minded friends.
 Maybe I'll see you there.

-Meanwhile, as I work on finishing commitments on books for others, I'm developing a "quest" book that explains human behavior as I've observed it, tying into quantum physics and things I talked about in lectures at Pepperdine University (you can see one on my Events page).
+Meanwhile, as I work on finishing commitments on books for others, I'm developing a "quest" book that explains human behavior as I've observed it, tying into quantum physics and things I talked about lecturing at Pepperdine University (see one on my Events page).

 My daughter Holly Olivia Press, taken when she was a freshman at St. Mary's University in San Antonio, Texas in the fall of 2010.
 It's a great school whose last football team was coached by none other than future President Dwight David Eisenhower.
 Holly found the school and got accepted all on her own.
 I was very proud of her 3.6 average the first semester, her straight As the second semester, and the fact that she speaks French and was learning Chinese.
 She made it just fine through the first semester even though she broke her foot the first week there!

 In 2011 she got both YMCA and Red Cross certified as a lifeguard and swimming instructor, and did that part time in San Antonio in her sophomore year.
 In 2012, she was the lighting technician at Sea World in San Antonio.